ADIA Code of Practice — History

 For the dental industry the biggest issue was that some companies were offering gifts (e.g. consumer electronics such as iPads) as a means of influencing healthcare professionals to buy their particular brand of product.
 This was viewed by the Australian Government as inappropriate and not in the best interest of consumers.

 The Parliamentary Secretary invited ADIA, as the peak business organisation representing dental product manufacturers and suppliers on a working group to review a whole-of-sector approach.
 Included in this working group were other industry associations and professional groups such as the Australian Medical Association (AMA), with the Parliamentary Secretary deciding that ADIA would be the dental sector's primary and sole representative.

-It was agreed hat all of the therapeutic industry codes have as their primary objective the maintenance of the trust and confidence of, and accountability to, all communities with which they engage, the effectiveness of which is assessed through the eyes of the relevant community.
-The industry associations, including ADIA, committed to collaborating with relevant stakeholders in code creation, updating, education, monitoring and compliance.
+It was agreed that all of the therapeutic industry codes have as their primary objective the maintenance of the trust and confidence of, and accountability to, all communities with which they engage, the effectiveness of which is assessed through the eyes of the relevant community.
+The industry associations, including ADIA, committed to collaborating with relevant stakeholders in code creation, updating, education, monitoring, and compliance.

 The outcomes of the working group report was endorsed by the ADIA Board and forwarded to the Parliamentary Secretary for consideration.